-Grantee Electronic Funds Transfer System Update (EFT) is a FastLane Financial Function used by grantees to provide NSF with their electronic banking information.
-This system enables NSF to transfer funds electronically to a grantee's bank account by using the electronic banking information provided by the grantee.
+Grantee Electronic Funds Transfer (EFT) Update is a FastLane Financial Function used by grantees to provide NSF with their electronic banking information.
+This system enables NSF to transfer funds electronically to a grantee's bank account by using the banking information provided by the grantee.
+All NSF grantees, with the exception of certain non-U.S. grantees noted in paragraph C.1.above, must provide banking information through Grantee EFT Update in order to request and/or receive payments.